applicaster/developer.applicaster.com/book/ui-builder/ios/ScreenPlugin.md

 1. `Push`
 2. `Present`

-Generally this behaviour will take affect if you will select cell in side your app.
+Generally this behaviour will take affect if you will select cell inside your app.
 If you going to add a `screen` plugin to `root` or `nav_bar`, screen plugin will use default rules of Root or Navigation bar.
 The default behaviors are:
 * `Push` for any root (menu) plugin
 * `Present` for Navigation Bar

-If you select in presentation typepresentand you do not want to have navigation bar, you have to set in manifest key `force_nav_bar_hidden`:`true`.
+If you select in presentation type present and you do not want to have navigation bar, you have to set in manifest key `force_nav_bar_hidden`:`true`.
 If you will use this key make sure you add a functionality to close screen, since nav bar will be hidden and close button will not be available.

 __Note:__ If use will open screen plugin pushing on cell and presentation type is `present`. `GAScreenPluginGenericViewController` will be presented from navgation bar and will use same rules as item was presented from navigation bar